Net Worth Update #2

 Side Income Possibilities

 I think we are looking more into rental properties over any other type of side income.
 If the past two months have taught me anything, it’s that I need to give myself some room to breathe and some space.
 Going crazy trying to create a side business is just not in the cards.
 Plus, with rentals, we can also get a management company if we want to be 95% hands off.
-It seems like a win all around.
+It s

 In Summation